ryanMMM/JAR_Simulations/README.md

 Usage:
  * Download repository
  * In your terminal, cd into the 'sets' folder
- * Activate the virtual environment (source venv/bin/activate on MacOS)
+ * Activate the virtual environment ('source venv/bin/activate' on MacOS)
  * run 'python3 manage.py runserver' on MacOS, 'python manage.py runserver' on Windows
  * Follow the link in the terminal